DAILY DISCIPLINE #190

 3. God is the one who put us all into Christ at the cross.
 It's a cosmic miracle that enabled our old carnal nature to die with Christ.
 When HE died, WE died.
 The cross procures our deliverance from what we are: sinners that can't do anything but sin.
 This miracle makes it possible for us NOT to keep on sinning.

-4. We are all "born in Adam" -- into Adam's dysfunctional family and the only way out is through our death with Jesus on the cross.
+4. We are all "born in Adam" -- into Adam's dysfunctional family.
+The only way out is through our death with Jesus on the cross.
 When Jesus died he was the "last Adam".

 5. When Jesus rose from the dead he was called "the second man" -- the start of a new race.
 Because we are "in Him", when HE rose, WE rose.
 We can now be out of Adam's family for good and part of Christ's family where everyday we become more like Him.